OPC UA Client

 The following guide shows you the easy steps to define the MTConnect schema that can be used to read the possible data items and automatically create OAS Tags to be used with live update.

-Use the following steps to become familiar with the easy setup.
+Use the following steps to become familiar with the easy setup of MTConnect in OAS.

-Select Configure-License and verify that MTConnect is one of the available Drivers in the lower left of the form.
+Select Configure-License.
+Verify that MTConnect is one of the available Drivers in the lower left of the form.
 If you do not see MTConnect available contact support@oasiot.com to update your license.

 Select Configure-Drivers.